Usajid/731_assign7/README.md

 1. Set up a data science project structure in a new git repository in your GitHub account

-2. Install Jupyter notebook prerequisites (Anaconda, Python, etc.)

-3. Select an industry

-4. Select two to three public data sets from that industry
+2. Download any of the data sets from previous projects

-5. Load the data sets into panda data frames following the 10 minutes to pandas guide
+3. Load the data set into panda data frames

-6. Formulate one or two ideas on how the data sets could be combined to establish additional value using exploratory data analysis
+4. Formulate one or two ideas on how storytelling and visualization would help describe the data set and establish additional value

-7. Transform the data sets into a single data set while following data preparation processes to clean and transform features (use pandas documentation for help)
+5. Build three or more compelling visualizations

-8. Document your process and results
+6. Document your process and results

-9. Commit your notebook, source code, visualizations and other supporting files to the git repository in GitHub
+7. Commit your notebook, source code, visualizations and other supporting files to the git repository in GitHub

 ### Datasets: